Pagadian: Prewar era (1930s)

-The transfer the seat of the Labangan Government to Pagadian was made in 1934 through the efforts of Director Teofisto Guingona, Sr. who was commissioned by Philippine Governor-General Leonard Wood to find out the possibility of transferring the seat of government of the Labangan municipality to another place.
-A conference was first held, together with the Datus and the early Christian settlers as the idea of the transfer was at first largely opposed by the Christians.
+The transfer of the seat of the Labangan Government to Pagadian was made in 1934 through the efforts of Director Teofisto Guingona Sr., who was commissioned by Philippine Governor-General Leonard Wood to find out the possibility of transferring the seat of government of the Labangan municipality to another place.
+A conference was first held, together with the Datus and the early Christian settlers, as the idea of the transfer was at first largely opposed by the Christians.
 Eventually, a consensus was reached when the designated committee led by Datu Balimbingan of Labangan and with the consent of Datu Macaumbang surveyed the western part of the present area and found Talpokan, a part of the barrio of Pagadian, deemed as a suitable place for such transfer.
 At the same time, Datu Macaumbang donated 260 hectares of land to Christians who were willing to transfer to the area.

-On March 23, 1937, Pagadian became a municipality through Executive Order 77 due to the eager initiative of then Assemblyman Juan S. Alano, with the Jose Sanson appointed as acting mayor.
+On March 23, 1937, Pagadian became a municipality through Executive Order 77 due to the eager initiative of then Assemblyman Juan S. Alano, with Jose Sanson appointed as acting mayor.
 Norberto Bana Sr. was elected as the first officially elected municipal mayor after the regular elections.
 The Municipality of Pagadian was formed by merging the municipal districts of Labangan and Dinas, as a result, making Labangan a district under its former barrio.
 The newly created town had 19 barangays or districts.
 In 1950, the barrios of Dinas, Legarda, Mirapao, Migpulao, Kalipapa, Pisaan, Bubway, Tiniguangan, Tabina, and Dimataling, which were under the Municipality of Pagadian, were incorporated into the newly created town of Dimataling.
 In the same manner, the barrios of Dumalinao Proper, Begong, Nilo, Tigbao, Ticwas, Balongating, Baguitan, Pantad, Napolan, Tagulo, Camanga, Maragang, Sibucao, Tina, Guling, Miculong, Baga, Rebucon, and Mambilik were constituted into Dumalinao in 1956.